Sufficient condition for dispersal-induced growth on dynamic networks: Introduction

-A suitable mathematical framework for describing our model is that of dynamic networks, increasingly considered in computer science and social network modelling (see for example \cite{CAST},\cite{DIB}) and recently appearing in theoretical ecology (see for instance \cite{KOL18}).
+Organization of the article.\\ A suitable mathematical framework for describing our model is that of dynamic networks, increasingly considered in computer science and social network modelling (see for example \cite{CAST},\cite{DIB}) and recently appearing in theoretical ecology (see for instance \cite{KOL18}).
 Unfortunately, in the field of population dynamics, we know of no reference directly applicable to our situation.
-We therefore devote Section 2 to a detailed description of our model using notations close to those of graph theory.
-Section 3 is the mathematical description of our central result.
-In Section 4 we apply our technique to solve some questions raised in \cite{Katriel, BLSSTPB,BLSSJOMB,BLSSARX} and, finally, in Section 5 we show briefly how our techniques apply to random systems.
+We therefore devote Section \ref{modele} to a detailed description of our model using notations close to those of graph theory.
+Section \ref{resultats} is the mathematical description of our central result,.
+In Section \ref{applications} we apply our technique to solve some questions raised in \cite{Katriel, BLSSTPB,BLSSJOMBa,BLSSJOMBb} and, finally, in Section \ref{stochastique} we show briefly how our techniques apply to random systems.

-Our main result, Proposition \ref{minocircuit}, is mathematically totally elementary, and we offer a detailed demonstration of it in an appendix which, for the reader's convenience, recalls some basic results on linear differential systems that can be found in any textbook.
+Our results are direct consequence of Proposition \ref{minocircuit} which is the cornerstone of the present work.
+This proposition is mathematically totally elementary, and we offer a detailed demonstration of it in an appendix which, for the reader's convenience, recalls some basic results on linear differential systems that can be found in any textbook.